johnmcfarlane/papers/c++/error-handling.md

 The sooner poisons are rejected, the less harm they can do.

-Because of the effort involved in validating input, it is highly recommended that developers leverage 3rd-party libraries designed for this purpose.
+Because of the effort involved in validating input, it is highly recommended that developers leverage mature, 3rd-party libraries designed for this purpose.
-Command-line argument parsers such as [Lyra](https://github.com/bfgroup/Lyra) could be used to replace most of `unsanitized_run`.
+Command-line argument parsers such as [Lyra](https://github.com/bfgroup/Lyra) can be used to replace most of `unsanitized_run`.
 Libraries that handle data interchange formats can also save effort and reduce risk.

 However, application-agnostic libraries